Narcis-Abella/sensor-noise-metrology/internal/PENDING_REVIEW_2026-03-23.md

 - [ ] **Strengthen physical interpretation of M4 variance terms.**
 - [ ] **Increase hand-eye protocol target to >=30 poses (orientation-diverse).**
 - [ ] **Define warm-up policy for WT901C (MPU9250) and D455 IMU (BMI055).**
+- [ ] **ATE of SLAM is not a direct measure of sensor model fidelity.**
+      SLAM backends (FAST-LIO2, GLIM, ORB-SLAM3) have internal outlier rejection and correction loops that absorb sensor noise differences.
+A passing TOST on ATE may reflect estimator robustness, not model equivalence.
+Consider adding a direct distributional comparison of sensor residuals (pre-estimator) as a supplementary validation layer.
+Decide whether this becomes a secondary endpoint or a limitation in the manuscript.

+- [ ] **Narrow the "nobody validated the datasheet" claim.**
+      The inertial navigation community has characterised IMUs rigorously for decades (IEEE Std 952, Woodman 2007, strapdown literature).
+The defensible claim is strictly: no prior work applies formal equivalence testing with pre-specified margins to sensor model validation *in the context of SLAM simulation*.
+The broader claim invites a desk rejection from a reviewer familiar with navigation metrology.
+Audit all instances in RESEARCH_PLAN and README and narrow accordingly before submission.
 - [x] **Fix document version consistency (`SLAM_BACKENDS.md` currently v0.2 vs v0.5 set).** (Updated to v0.5)
 - [x] **Reframe H1 as exploratory/conditioned unless isolating design is guaranteed.** (Reframed in `RESEARCH_PLAN.md`)